teawithfruit/nodejs-project-skeleton/README.md

 First of all you have to install some global modules.

 ```
+gem install compass
 npm install -g nodemon bower gulp
-npm install

 ```
 If it's done, you only have to run the following two steps, to get your skeleton running.

 ```
+npm install
 gulp install
 gulp

 ```
-At least you only have to run
+At least you only have to run gulp.

 ```
 gulp